 Can we Sue the Gun Manufacturers?
 How the PLCAA Protects Gun Manufacturers and Dealers.

-In the context of the ownership and availability of assault rifles, can we sue gun manufacturers for marketing military-type weapons to civilians?
+In the context of the ownership and availability of semi-automatic weapons (also referred to as assault rifles, although there's some controversy over accurate terminology), can we sue gun manufacturers for marketing military-type weapons to civilians?
 For selling weapons the purpose of which can only be to kill as many people as possible as fast as possible?
 Parents of victims of the Sandy Hook shooting have attempted to do just that.
 The problem?
 The 2005 Protection of Lawful Commerce in Arms Act (PLCAA) shields gun manufactures from civil liability when a gun is being used for its intended purpose, i.e., shooting someone or something with it.
 (The law protects dealers too).
 In 2016, the lawsuit was dismissed based upon the PLCAA and the broad immunity it grants.
 The families' appeal is now pending at the Connecticut Supreme Court.

 There are exceptions under the PLCAA where civil liability may attach.
 You can read the full text of the law here.
 The exceptions are in Section 4.
 An example of an exception?
 Where the gun is defectively designed or manufactured.
 So, you try to shoot someone with your gun but, because of some defect, the gun explodes and injures you.
 Gun dealers may also be exposed to liability when, in simplest terms, they are selling guns to someone they know is about to go on a killing spree.